blueguy42/Convex-Hull-Algorithm/README.md

 ```
 Type the attribute for the x coordinate, for example picking `sepal length (cm)` by typing 1.
 ```
-Choose attribute for y (make sure it is different from 1. sepal width (cm)):
+Choose attribute for y (make sure it is different from 1. sepal length (cm)):
 1. sepal length (cm)
 2. sepal width (cm)
 3. petal length (cm)